 Transitions can be challenging for so many of our kids.
 Giving students a clear idea of when you will move onto the next activity can really help.
 Many of our HELPLINE teachers said that using a timer was their #1 classroom management tip.
 The stoplight timer pictured adds a nice visual cue, but here’s a tip: the timer on your phone works great, too.
 (Especially if your students get to choose the alert sound!)

 Bell ringers, or bell work, help to set the tone for learning the minute students walk into your room.
 If the expectation is that students will immediately begin their bell work, you will minimize the disruptions that naturally occur when students are streaming into your room.
 Bell work can sometimes have a negative connotation, but it doesn’t have to be worksheets or writing response.
-We love this list of creative ideas from Edutopia.
+Check out these 10 no-prep bell-ringers for middle school ELA.

 “I post a calendar on the inside of my door with that month’s important events,” says Tova R. “When students need to know when something is, they go to the calendar.”
 Paper and pen not your jam?
 Google Calendar makes it easy to share a digital version, too.
 “I train my students to use Google Calendar and model how I use it, too,” says Tamara R. “Once a month we have a housekeeping session where we annotate and revise important dates and events.”